 - The Scholarly Research Center is founded to sponsor various research projects of special relevance to the mission of the Institute.
 The Human Nature Project and the Anthropology Project are established at this time.

 - Rev. Richard Gill, L.C., S.T.L., is appointed as the first president of IPS.

 - The Centre for Philosophical Psychology opens in collaboration with Blackfriars Hall at the University of Oxford in England.

 - The IPS Press is established to publish approaches to psychological sciences that are integrated with a Catholic view of the human person and the moral life.

-- The Southern Association of Colleges and Schools Commission on Colleges (SACS COC) grants accreditation to award master’s and doctoral degrees.
+- The Southern Association of Colleges and Schools Commission on Colleges grants regional accreditation.